goharbor/community/proposals/new/pull_through_proxy_cache.md

 The current implementation is implement the proxy in the project level, not a whole Harbor server level, it is different with the docker distribution's [pull through proxy cache](https://docs.docker.com/registry/recipes/mirror/)

+The proxied artifact only includes container images.

 In a proxy project, the retag operation doesn’t bring any side effect to the proxy, it will be kept. the content trust can not be enabled in the proxy project.
 Other features related to Harbor projects, such as the project membership, label, scanner, tag retention policy, robot account, web hooks, CVE whitelist should work as they were.

-The proxied artifact only includes container images.

-## Rationale

 ## Terminology